 Open from Local

-How to open files from your computer in Reading Forest
+How to open files from your device in Reading Forest

 Overview

-"Open from Local" is a feature that lets you open files saved on your computer or device in Reading Forest.
+"Open from Local" is a feature that lets you open reading log files (.rfnote) saved on your device (PC, tablet, or smartphone) in Reading Forest.

 How to Open Files